Gaurangprasad/DBMS_Fall19_project/README.md

 ## Querying PostGres + Mongo to explore relationship between arrests and unemployment in a county for a particular year.

 ## General Features
+- Separate connection/ interface file for PSQL and Mongo (separate from app.py)
 - Validation of Inputs
 - Protection from SQL Injection